4D's COO, Steve Wright, explains how the UPS (Uninterruptible Power Supply) within a data centre works.

-The uninterruptible power supply (UPS) plays a crucial role here, safeguarding a data centre and ensuring services continue to run.
+The UPS plays a crucial role here, safeguarding a data centre and ensuring services continue to run.
 It's essentially a very large battery, protecting your IT equipment, with two main functions- continuity of power and smoothing of power.

 Continuity of power ensures that in the event of a mains power failure, your IT equipment stays on.